Dental therapist: New Zealand

-Since 2002, dental therapists are trained exclusively at either University of Otago in Dunedin (at New Zealand's only Dental School) or at Auckland University of Technology.
-The qualification (Bachelor of Oral Health at Otago, Bachelor of Health Science in Oral Health at AUT) enables graduates to register and practise as both a dental therapist and dental hygienist.
+From 2002–2016, dental therapists were trained at either University of Otago in Dunedin (at New Zealand's only Dental School) or at Auckland University of Technology.
+Until 2016, the qualification (Bachelor of Oral Health at Otago, Bachelor of Health Science in Oral Health at AUT) enabled graduates to register and practise as both a dental therapist and dental hygienist.

-Prior to this, development of the dental therapists began in New Zealand.
-They were initially trained as 'school dental nurses' providing preventive and simple restorative care to children aged up to 12 years old.
-They were employed to treat children at a school dental service including treatment of pre-school children.
+Development of the dental therapists began in New Zealand.
+They were initially trained as 'school dental nurses', providing preventive and simple restorative care to children aged up to 12 years old.
+They were employed to treat children at a school dental service including treatment of preschool children.

-From 1921-1990 the Department of Health ran the Wellington School for Dental Nurses, which offered a 2-year Certificate.
+From 1921 to 1990 the Department of Health ran the Wellington School for Dental Nurses, which offered a two-year certificate.
 In 1952 this programme was extended with the creation of the Auckland School for Dental Nurses, and in 1956 it was again extended by opening the Christchurch School for Dental Nurses.
 Both Auckland and Christchurch Schools closed in 1981.
 In 1991, the profession was renamed from 'school dental nurse' to 'dental therapist' to align with overseas designations, and training was taken over by the Department of Education.
 Training continued in Wellington, at Wellington Polytechnic.
-The qualification offered was a 2-year Certificate in Dental Therapy, which in 1995 was changed to a 2-year Diploma in Dental Therapy.
+The qualification offered was a two-year Certificate in Dental Therapy, which in 1995 was changed to a two-year Diploma in Dental Therapy.

-In 1999 University of Otago took over the 2 year Diploma in Dental Therapy, which was offered until the introduction of the BOH degree in 2007.
+In 1999 University of Otago took over the two-year Diploma in Dental Therapy, which was offered until the introduction of the BOH degree in 2007.

-In 2002, both University of Otago and AUT debuted 3-year Bachelor of Health Science degrees.
+In 2002, both University of Otago and AUT debuted three-year Bachelor of Health Science degrees.
 The Otago degree was endorsed in dental therapy, while the AUT degree was in oral health, but still only allowed for registration as a therapist.
-At Otago, this was offered in addition to the 2-year diploma.
+At Otago, this was offered in addition to the two-year diploma.
 Both degrees were discontinued in 2007.
 The current 'dual degree' was introduced at AUT in 2006 and at Otago in 2007.
 This was in response to a shortage and increased legislative requirements.

 In order to practise, all therapists must annually register with the Dental Council.
-For the 2014-2015 cycle, the cost of this is $758.23.
-One therapist is represented on the Council for a three-year term.
+For the 2014–2015 cycle, the cost of this is $758.23.
+One therapist is represented on the council for a three-year term.

 Dental therapists in New Zealand work exclusively with children under 18 years old.
 Their duties include examination and routine dental treatment and prevention work, such as fillings, fissure sealants and extractions of first teeth.
 Duties may also include giving local anaesthetic and taking X-rays.
 Therapists also advise patients and their parents how to care for the patient's mouth.

 Dental therapists generally work for a local District Health Board (DHB), but some work in private practice.

-Dental therapists can become members of the New Zealand Dental & Oral Health Therapists Association.
-The association was founded in 1935, as the New Zealand State Dental Nurses’ Institute.
+Dental therapists could become members of the New Zealand Dental & Oral Health Therapists Association until its merger with the New Zealand Dental Hygienists' Association into the New Zealand Oral Health Association 2021.
+The association was founded in 1935, as the New Zealand State Dental Nurses' Institute.